 The Adjutant General ”

 The POWs first worked at Calaun, where they were amazed by the concern shown for them by the Filipino people.
 The townspeople arranged for the barrio’s doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.
 The POWs were given the freedom to roam the barrio but could not go beyond the edge of it by the Japanese engineer – and his second in command – in charge of the detail.
 He also made sure they received decent food and allowed the barrio’s doctor to treat the sick and give medicine to the POWs.

 The next bridge the detail was sent to build was in Batangas.
 The food got worse and was mostly rice and greens which were a native weed.
 They also did not receive salt which they needed because of the work they were doing.
 Their barracks were buildings at a college.
 Once again, the people of the town did whatever they could to help the Americans.
 An order of Roman Catholic sisters, who had been recently freed from custody, invited Lt.
 Col. Wickord and twelve POWs for a dinner.
 Wickord picked the twelve sickest-looking POWs.
 He divided the group into six Protestant and six Catholic POWS.

 The last bridge the POWs rebuilt was at Candelaria.
 At this barrio, the POWs slept in a coconut processing mill with a fence around it.
 It was at that time that the old guards were replaced with new guards who were not combat veterans and viewed the POWs as combat veterans.
 The treatment of the POWs grew worse under the new guards.
 The one good thing was that the number of sick POWs decreased.
-When the detail ended, the POWs were sent to Cabanatuan which had opened after they had gone out on the detail.
+When the detail ended, the POWs were sent to Cabanatuan in August or September which had opened after they had gone out on the detail.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.